Aggregate classifier statistics calculator

 • threshold (float) – Filter body-part detection below set threshold (Value 0-1).
 Default: 0.00

-• file_paths (List[str] or None) – Files to calucalte movements for.
+• file_paths (Optional[List[str]]) – Files to calculate movements for.
 If None, then all files in project_folder/csv/outlier_corrected_movement_location directory.

 Note